Absolucy/nanorand-rs/README.md

 * `chacha` (**Nightly-only**) - Enable the [ChaCha](rand/chacha/struct.ChaCha.html) RNG.
 * `rdseed` - On x86/x86_64 platforms, the `rdseed` intrinsic will be used when OS entropy isn't available.
 * `zeroize` - Implement the [Zeroize](https://crates.io/crates/zeroize) trait for all RNGs.
+* `getrandom` - Use the [`getrandom`](https://crates.io/crates/getrandom) crate as an entropy source.
+Works on most systems, optional due to the fact that it brings in more dependencies.

 ## License